JacksonKuo/blog/_posts/2025-1-21-app-defense-part-1.markdown

     * only used when you can't add the bean otherwise
 * stereotype annotations
     * can only add one instance of a class
-    * only for classes you own
+    * only for classes you own, can't be used for String, Integer
     * less boilerplate
     * preferred

 * @PostConstruct
     * call method after constructor finishes
 * registerBean: programmatically depending on specific conditions